Docs / Agent Workflow API

-Agent Context API
+Agent Workflow API

 AI agents writing content for a business lack persistent organizational context.
 Every session starts from zero — the agent doesn't know the brand voice, content strategy, existing published posts, or writing style rules.